fbpx

 What Does Alcoholism or Drug Abuse Recovery or Treatment Mean?

-Alcoholism or drug abuse recovery or treatment means, for the purposes of needing a license, means services that are designed to promote treatment and maintain recovery from substance use disorder problems, which includes the list stated above.
+Alcoholism or drug abuse recovery or treatment means, for the purposes of needing a license, services that are there to promote treatment and maintain recovery from substance use disorder problems, which includes the list stated above.

 The California Code of Regulations (CCR), Title 9, Division 4, Chapter 5, section 10505 is the law that governs the requirement for licensing.
 Namely, it states that no person, firm, partnership, association, corporation, or local government entity shall operate, establish, manage, conduct, or maintain an alcoholism or drug abuse recovery or treatment facility without obtaining a current, valid license pursuant to the chapter.

-Are There Any Additional Requirements You Should Know of?
+Are There Any Additional Requirements We Should Know?

 Yes, there are other requirements for those seeking to obtain a license.
 Those additional requirements include the following:

-• At least one residential American Society or Addiction Medicine Level of Care Certification that is consistent with all its program services; and/or
+• At least one residential American Society of Addiction Medicine Level of Care Certification that is consistent with all its program services and/or

 • Maintain an applicable standard of care for that designation as a condition of its licensure.